Eliza Alexander, Interim Executive Director, ISANNE, Portland, ME

-Since 2014, Katie McDowell has served as the Executive Director of the Office of Partnerships and Development for Atlanta Public Schools (APS).
+Since 2014, Katie Post has served as the Executive Director of the Office of Partnerships and Development for Atlanta Public Schools (APS).
 In this role, Katie serves as the key liaison between the district and partners including non-profits, corporations, universities, foundations, community agencies and more.
 Katie is also responsible for leveraging existing resources and bringing significant financial support to APS for strategic initiatives deemed crucial to the progress of the district.

 Prior to joining APS, Katie served for ten years as the co-founder and Executive Director of the Atlanta Families’ Awards for Excellence in Education (AFAEE) focusing on teacher and school-leader quality in Metro Atlanta.
 Previously, Katie also worked at McKinsey & Company as a communications specialist and spent time as an advertising executive at DDB Needham and Bozell in New York City.